-So, yes, NASCAR is obsessed with safety now...but not without reason, and not without a significant body count first.
+So, yes, NASCAR is obsessed with safety now...but not without reason.
 So, maybe it's worth taking a few minutes to appreciate some of the other high-speed heroes who gave their lives to the pursuit of a checkered flag.
-Check out this list of the worst NASCAR deaths ever, and be sure to let us know what you think in the comment section.
+Check out this list of the worst NASCAR deaths ever to learn which drivers were killed on the tracks.

 Roy Brannon: The First NASCAR Fatality

 Although Red Byron did survive his crash in NASCAR's inaugural year of 1948, a 7-year old named Roy Brannon wasn't so lucky.
 Back in the early days, spectators were allowed to crowd around the area less than ten feet from the track, much as rally spectators do today.
-When Byron's car blew a tire on the Columbus, Georgia dirt track, it went over a clay embankment, through a barbed wire fence, and into a crowd of 17 spectators.
-Reports say 16 were hospitalized, mostly as a result of flying bits of fence and post hitting them.
+When Byron's car blew a tire on the Columbus, Georgia dirt track, it went over a clay embankment and into a crowd of 17 spectators.
+Reports said say 16 were hospitalized, mostly as a result of flying bits of fence and post hitting them.
 Roy Brannon, though, sustained fatal injuries and died 24 hours later.

-This was made all the more tragic because nobody who watched the Intimidator's fatal crash on February 18th, 2001 thought that it was anything other than a standard bump against the wall.
-It looked like the kind of accident that Earnhardt would just laugh off.
-But he didn't, and the sheer shock of Number 3's death still reverberates today.
+This was made all the more tragic because nobody who watched the Intimidator's fatal accident on February 18, 2001 thought it was anything other than a standard bump against the wall.
+It looked like the kind of accident Earnhardt would just laugh off.

 Clifford and Davey Allison

 Clifford and Davey were the sons of racing legend Bobby Allison, and both were rising stars in their respective series.
 It was a tight family; Clifford used to crew on Davey's car in the ARCA series when he wasn't racing himself.
 Clifford was taken out during a Busch Series race in 1992.